Guavus/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 ## Description
 Field Hasher is an open source accelerator that hashes fields using a digest algorithm such as ``MD2``, ``MD5``, ``SHA1``, ``SHA256``, ``SHA384``, or ``SHA512``.

+## Use case
+Consider a scenario wherein some of the input fields contain sensitive information and you want to create hash signature of those fields via any hashing algorithms then this plugin can be used.

 ## Configuration